ilyagru/ilyagru.github.io/README.md

     npm run deploy
     ```

     For a repository named like ilyagru.github.io.
+Deploying automatically by Github Actions on merging to develop.

     Note: In this case you don’t need to specify `--prefix-paths` and your website needs to be pushed to master branch.